bassem-essam/schedule/README.md

 1. Clone this repo using <code>git clone https://github.com/bassem-essam/schedule.git</code>.
 2. Edit files info.txt and every all files inside data directory according to the specific structure above.
 3. Run <code>python prepare.py</code>
-4. Run  <code>npm start</code> to start react development server until the data is well reflected.
+4. Run  <code>npm start</code> to start react development server until you fill all the data.
 5. Run <code>npm bulid</code> and use the produced site (under build directory) anywhere you like.